charlielow/multi-step-ui/docs/multi-step-ui.md

 Everything else is optional

-> Note, it's recommended you make your instance of [Tree](tree.md) the cental hub for everything in your app, in addition to the properties mentioned here you may also want to store application state on this object
+> Note, it's recommended you make your instance of [Tree](tree.md) the cental hub for everything in your app, in addition to the properties mentioned here you may also want to store application state on this object, shown in the `store` property below, however this is outside the scope of the framework

 ```
 const instanceOfTree = multiStepUi({